LuddaLudwig/UPLforOAR/README.md

                      labels=c('Observations','Lognormal'))+
   scale_fill_manual(values=c('black','#984EA3'),
                     labels=c('Observations','Lognormal'))
-#> Error in `geom_line()`:
-#> !
-Problem while computing aesthetics.
-#> ℹ Error occurred in the 1st layer.
-#> Caused by error:
-#> ! object 'x' not found
 ```

-## Disclaimer
+![Observation density of Hg for the overall population.
+The obseration
+data are indicated in black as points and a rug along the axis, with the
+observation density distribution as a black line.
+The fitted lognormal
+distribution that is the basis of the UPL estimate is colored purple.
+The average of the Hg emissions is the vertical black line and the UPL
+result is the vertical purple line.](man/figures/README-plot1-1.png) \##

-The United States Environmental Protection Agency (EPA) GitHub project
+Disclaimer The United States Environmental Protection Agency (EPA)
-code is provided on an “as is” basis and the user assumes responsibility
+GitHub project code is provided on an “as is” basis and the user assumes
-for its use.
-EPA has relinquished control of the information and no
+responsibility for its use.
+EPA has relinquished control of the
-longer has responsibility to protect the integrity , confidentiality, or
+information and no longer has responsibility to protect the integrity ,
-availability of the information.
-Any reference to specific commercial
+confidentiality, or availability of the information.
+Any reference to
-products, processes, or services by service mark, trademark,
+specific commercial products, processes, or services by service mark,
-manufacturer, or otherwise, does not constitute or imply their
+trademark, manufacturer, or otherwise, does not constitute or imply
-endorsement, recommendation or favoring by EPA.
-The EPA seal and logo
+their endorsement, recommendation or favoring by EPA.
+The EPA seal and
-shall not be used in any manner to imply endorsement of any commercial
+logo shall not be used in any manner to imply endorsement of any
-product or activity by EPA or the United States Government.
+commercial product or activity by EPA or the United States Government.